NayanDZ/CORS/README.md

 Cross-Origin Resource Sharing(CORS) is a mechanism that enables web browsers to perform cross-domain requests using the XMLHttpRequest API in a controlled manner.

+Without CORS, websites are restricted to accessing resources from the same origin through what is known as ***same-origin policy***

 OWASP TOP 10: A6-Security Misconfiguration vulnerability

 ## Detect CORS misconfiguration